godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 To access that dialog, select Project -> Project Settings.
 Try it now.

 Once the window opens, let's select a main scene.
-Locate the `Application/Run/Main Scene` property and click on it to select 'hello.tscn'.
+Locate the `Application/Run/Main Scene` property and click on it to select 'Hello.tscn'.

 .. image:: img/main_scene.png